 Pensioners may be granted a rebate on their primary residential property.
+Which is currently a further rebate of R 250 000.

 The rebate on property rates referred to above will be granted subject to the following criteria:

 FIRST TIME APPLICANTS: